This information is provided free of charge by the Department of Industrial Relations

 2,092-5,530

-(j) Unless the Administrative Director in his or her discretion determines that advance notice will render a Special Target or Return Target Investigation less useful, the claims administrator or utilization review organization shall be notified of its selection for an Investigation.
-Claims administrators and utilization review organizations shall be sent a Notice of Utilization Review Investigation.
+(k) Unless the Administrative Director in his or her discretion determines that advance notice will render an investigation less useful, the Administrative Director shall initiate an investigation under this section by issuing a Notice of Utilization Review Investigation to the investigation subject.
 The Notice of Utilization Review Investigation shall require the investigation subject to provide the following:

 (2) A description of all media used to transmit, share, record or store information received and transmitted in reference to each request, whether printed copy, electronic, fax, diskette, computer drive or other media;

-(3) A legend of any and all numbers, letters and other symbols used to identify the disposition (e.g. approve, deny, modify, delay or withdraw), type of review (expedited prospective, prospective, expedited concurrent, concurrent, retrospective, appeal), and other abbreviations used to document individual requests for authorization and a data dictionary for all data elements provided;
+(3) A legend of any and all numbers, letters and other symbols used to identify the disposition (e.g. approve, deny, modify, or withdraw), type of review (expedited prospective, prospective, expedited concurrent, concurrent, retrospective, appeal), and other abbreviations used to document individual requests for authorization and a data dictionary for all data elements provided;

-(k) The utilization review organization or claims administrator shall provide the requested information listed in subdivision (j) within fourteen (14) calendar days of receipt of the Notice of Utilization Review Investigation.
-Based on the information provided, the Administrative Director, or his or her designee, shall provide the claims administrator or utilization review organization with a Notice of Investigation Commencement, which shall include a list of randomly selected requests for authorization from a three month calendar period designated by the Administrative Director and complaint files (if applicable) for investigation.
+(o) Based on the information provided, the Administrative Director, or his or her designee, shall provide the claims administrator or utilization review organization with a Notice of Investigation Commencement, which shall include a list of the selected requests for authorization designated by the Administrative Director and complaint files (if applicable) for investigation.

-(l) For utilization review organizations: Within fourteen (14) calendar days of receipt from the Administrative Director, or his or her designee, of the Notice of Investigation Commencement, the utilization review organization shall deliver to the Administrative Director, or his or her designee, a true and complete copy of all records, whether electronic or paper, for each request for authorization listed.
-Copies of the records shall be delivered with a statement signed under penalty of perjury by the custodian of records for the location at which the records are held, attesting that all of the records produced are true, correct and complete copies of the originals, in his or her possession.
+(p) Within fourteen (14) calendar days of receipt from the Administrative Director, or his or her designee, of the Notice of Investigation Commencement, the investigation subject shall deliver to the Administrative Director, or his or her designee, a true and complete copy of all records, whether electronic or paper, for each request for authorization listed.
+Copies of the records shall be delivered with a statement signed under penalty of perjury by the custodian of records of the investigation subject, attesting that all of the records produced are true, correct, and complete copies of the originals in his or her possession.
 After reviewing the records, the Administrative Director, or his or her designee, shall determine if an onsite investigation is required.
-If an onsite investigation is required, fourteen (14) calendar days notice shall be provided to the utilization review organization.
+If an onsite investigation is required, fourteen (14) calendar days' notice shall be provided to the investigation subject.

-(m) For claims administrators: The Notice of Investigation Commencement shall be provided to the claims administrator at least fourteen (14) calendar days prior to the commencement of the onsite investigation.
-The claims administrator shall produce for the Administrative Director, or his or her designee, on the first day of commencement of the onsite investigation, the true, correct and complete copies, whether electronic or paper, whether located onsite or offsite, of each request for authorization identified by the Administrative Director or his or her designee, together with a statement signed under penalty of perjury by the custodian of records for the location at which the records are held, attesting that all of the records produced are true, correct and complete copies of the originals.
+(q) Where the Administrative Director has opted to conduct an onsite investigation, the Notice of Investigation Commencement shall be provided to the investigation subject at least fourteen (14) calendar days prior to the commencement of the onsite investigation unless the Administrative Director determines, in his or her discretion, that doing so would render the investigation less useful.
+The investigation subject shall produce for the Administrative Director, or his or her designee, on the first day of commencement of the onsite investigation, the true, correct and complete copies, whether electronic or paper, whether located onsite or offsite, of each request for authorization identified by the Administrative Director or his or her designee, together with a statement signed under penalty of perjury by the custodian of records for the location at which the records are held, attesting that all of the records produced are true, correct and complete copies of the originals.

-(n) In the event the Administrative Director, or his or her designee, determines additional records or files are needed for review during the course of an onsite investigation, the claims administrator or utilization review organization shall produce the requested records in the manner described by subdivision 9792.11(k), within one (1) working day when the records are located at the site of investigation, and within five (5) working days when the records are located at any other site.
-Any such request by the Administrative Director or his or her designee also may include records or files pertaining to any complaint alleging violations of Labor Code sections 4610 or sections 9792.6 through 9792.12 of Title 8 of the California Code of Regulations.
+(r) In the event the Administrative Director, or his or her designee, determines additional records or files are needed for review the investigation subject shall produce the requested records in the manner described by subdivision 9792.11(m), within five (5) business days, or, when records are located at the site of an on-site investigation, one (1) business day.
+Any such request by the Administrative Director or his or her designee may also include records or files pertaining to any complaint alleging violations of Labor Code sections 4610 or sections 9792.6 through 9792.12 of Title 8 of the California Code of Regulations.
 The Administrative Director or his or her designee may extend the time for production of the requested records for good cause.

-(1) where the request for authorization is made by mail through the U.S. postal service and no proof of service by mail exists, the request shall be deemed to have been received by the claims administrator, or utilization review organization on whichever date is earlier, either the receipt date stamped by the addressee or within five (5) calendar days of the date stated in the request for authorization or where the addressee can show a delay in mailing by the postmark date on the mailing envelope then: (A) within five (5) calendar days of the postmark date, if the place of mailing and place of address are both within California; (B) within ten (10) calendar days if the place of address is within the United States but outside of California; or (C) within twenty (20) calendar days if the place of address is outside of the United States; and
+(1) where the request for authorization is made by mail through the U.S. postal service and no proof of service by mail exists, the request shall be deemed to have been received by the claims administrator, or utilization review organization on whichever date is earlier, either the receipt date stamped by the addressee, or within five (5) calendar days of the date stated in the request for authorization; or, where the addressee can show a delay in mailing by the postmark date on the mailing envelope, then: (A) within five (5) calendar days of the postmark date, if the place of mailing and place of address are both within California; (B) within ten (10) calendar days if the place of address is within the United States but outside of California; or (C) within twenty (20) calendar days if the place of address is outside of the United States; and

 (2) where the request for authorization is made by express mail, overnight mail or courier without any proof of service, the request shall be deemed received by the addressee on the date specified in any written confirmation of delivery.

-(t) A preliminary investigation report will be provided to the claims administrator or utilization review organization.
-The preliminary investigation report shall consist of the preliminary notice of utilization review penalty assessments, the performance rating, and may include one or more requests for additional documentation or compliance.
-A conference to discuss the preliminary investigation report shall be scheduled, if necessary, within twenty-one calendar days from the issuance of the preliminary findings.
-Following the conference, the Administrative Director or his or her designee shall issue an Order to Show Cause Re: Assessment of Administrative Penalty (which shall include the final investigation report), as set forth in section 9792.15.
+(v) Following a review of the selected investigation files, a preliminary investigation report will be provided to the investigation subject.
+The preliminary investigation report shall consist of the preliminary notice of utilization review penalty assessments, and may include one or more requests for additional documentation or compliance.
+If the Administrative Director has determined that the investigation has uncovered the existence of a systemic problem in the operations, procedures, or policies of an approved utilization review plan organization, notice of his/her intent to place the utilization review plan on probation or withdraw approval of the plan, and the underlying reasons shall also be included in the preliminary investigation report.
+The investigation subject may request a conference within twenty-one (21) calendar days of the issuance of the preliminary report.
+Following the conference or, after twenty-one (21) calendar days in the case where no conference has been requested, the Administrative Director or his or her designee shall issue an Order to Show Cause Re: Assessment of Administrative Penalty (which shall include the final investigation report and any applicable notices), as set forth in section 9792.15.

-(u) The claims administrator or utilization review organization may stipulate to the allegations and final report set forth in the Order to Show Cause.
+(w) The claims administrator or utilization review organization may stipulate to the allegations and final report set forth in the Order to Show Cause.

-(v) Within forty-five (45) calendar days of the service of the Order to Show Cause Re: Assessment of Administrative Penalties, if no answer has been filed, or within 15 calendar days after any and all appeals have become final, the claims administrator or utilization review organization shall provide the following:
+(x) Within forty-five (45) calendar days of the service of the Order to Show Cause Re: Assessment of Administrative Penalties, if no answer has been filed, or within 15 calendar days after any and all appeals have become final, the claims administrator or utilization review organization shall provide the following:

-(1) A notice, which shall include a copy of the final investigation report, the measures actually implemented to abate such conditions, and the website address for the Division where the performance rating and summary of violations is posted.
+(1)(A) For investigation subjects whose investigations did not result in probation or withdrawal of approval of its UR plan, a notice, which shall include a copy of the final investigation report, the measures actually implemented to correct such conditions, and the website address for the Division where the summary of violations is posted.
 If a hearing was conducted under section 9792.15, the notice shall include the Final Determination in lieu of the final investigation report.

 (2) For utilization review organizations: the notice must be served on any employer or third party claims administrator that contracted with the utilization review organization and whose utilization review process was assessed with a penalty pursuant to section 9792.12, and any insurer whose utilization review process was assessed with a penalty pursuant to section 9792.12.